 Is there anyone who should avoid taking diphenhydramine during pregnancy?

-A single human report and animal data have suggested that the combination of temazepam (a benzodiazepine) and diphenhydramine may increase the chance for stillbirth or infant death shortly after birth.
-It is unknown if this interaction will occur with all benzodiazepines.
-Women taking benzodiazepines should talk with their health care provider before taking diphenhydramine.
+A single human report and animal data have suggested that the combination of two medications: temazepam (a benzodiazepine) and diphenhydramine may increase the chance for stillbirth or infant death shortly after birth.
+It is unknown if this interaction will occur with all medications in the benzodiazepine class.
+Women taking benzodiazepines should talk with their health care provider before taking diphenhydramine during their pregnancy.
 For more information, see the MotherToBaby fact sheet on benzodiazepines at: https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.

 Can I breastfeed while taking diphenhydramine?

 Because diphenhydramine can cause sleepiness in adults, it may do the same for the baby.
-If you need to take an antihistamine regularly, ask your health care provider if a non-sedating one may work on your symptoms.
+If you need to take an antihistamine regularly, ask your health care provider if a non-sedating one would work for your symptoms.

-Antihistamines as a group may lower the amount of milk a woman makes, especially when using long acting antihistamines and when used with decongestants like pseudoephedrine or phenylephrine.
+Antihistamines, as a group, might lower the amount of milk a woman makes, especially when using long acting antihistamines and when used with decongestants like pseudoephedrine or phenylephrine.
+This is less likely to be of concern in a woman with established milk supply (has been breastfeeding for a while).

 Two studies with women who used an antihistamine (not just diphenhydramine) while breastfeeding reported their babies were irritable, sleepier, and/or slept less.